Follow these easy ways to throw a budget-friendly feast, and you'll be thankful for the extra savings.

 From Stacy Johnson, our Partner at MoneyTalksNews; Written by Amanda Geronikos

 Thanksgiving is a time to give thanks, overeat, and spend time with family – but it isn’t cheap.
-In 2011, the cost of a traditional Thanksgiving dinner jumped 13 percent from the year before; reaching nearly $50 for a feast that feeds 10, according to the American Farm Bureau Federation.
+In 2017, the cost of a traditional Thanksgiving dinner reached nearly $50 for a feast that feeds 10, according to the American Farm Bureau Federation.
 A 16-pound turkey can set you back more than $20 on its own – and then you have stuffing, side dishes, desserts, and beverages to add to the mix.

 Luckily, there are simple ways to keep Turkey Day from taking a bite out of your family fun.
 Money Talks News founder Stacy Johnson reveals tips for hosting Thanksgiving on the cheap.